 Zinnias make good-cut flowers for indoor arrangements.

-Plant Height: Miniature varieties grow as small as 6 – 8 inches.
-Giant varieties grow 3 – 4 feet.
+Plant Height: Miniature varieties grow as small as six to eight inches tall.
+The largest varieties grow from three to four feet tall.
+4 feet.

-Seed companies offer a wide variety of Zinnias.
+Seed companies offer a wide variety of Zinnias in a vast array of colors.
 Certainly, there’s at least one variety to fit every flower gardener and every need.
 There is a profusion of colors, multi-colors, and hues.
 Colors include white, yellow, orange, red, rose, pink, and multi-colored blooms.
 There are miniature and giant varieties ranging in size from about a foot for miniatures to giant varieties that can grow over three to four feet tall!

 Select the color and size Zinnia, that is perfect for your flower garden.
 If you are planning a container garden, make sure to include some miniature zinnias.